Abu3rwa/ready-schools/schemas/data-structures.md

 ### Performance Considerations
 - Index on `userId` for all collections
-- Index on `studentId` for grades, attendance, behaviors, standards_grades, dailyUpdateEmails
+- Index on `studentId` for grades, attendance, behaviors, standards_grades, dailyUpdateEmails, documents
 - Index on `subjectCode` for grades, assignments, lessons, standards_grades
 - Index on `date` for attendance, behaviors, dailyUpdateEmails, lessons
 - Index on `standardId` for standards_grades
 - Index on `academicPeriodId` for gradebooks
 - Index on `assignmentId` for grades
+- Index on `type` and `category` for documents collection
+- Index on `fromUserId` and `toUserId` for contentSharingRequests
+- Index on `status` and `expiresAt` for contentSharingRequests
+- Index on `status` for documents collection
+- Index on `userId` and `section` for developerPageImages collection
+- Index on `uploadedAt` for developerPageImages collection
+- Index on `metadata.isActive` for developerPageImages collection

 ---